MakerspaceMinistries/project-super-simple-radio/hardware/README.md

 # Resources #

-Many of the circuits required for the radio are also found on the ESP32 S3 Dev Kit.
+Many of the circuits required for the radio are also found on the ESP32 S3 Dev Kits & ESP32 S3 Korvo Dev Board, .
 The schematics are helpful for reference.

 - Espressif datasheet for the ESP32-S3-WROOM-1/U module https://www.espressif.com/sites/default/files/documentation/esp32-s3-wroom-1_wroom-1u_datasheet_en.pdf
     - Page 25: example schematics